LuDColl/full_context/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This package was made to facilitate state manipulation.
+This package was made to facilitate State manipulation.
 Basically, you just need to add the State Type to the context to manipulate it via the context itself.

 ## Features